U.S. Department of Education, Federal Student Aid

 A student serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, or other correctional facility.
 A student is not considered incarcerated if he or she is in a halfway house or home detention, or sentenced to serve weekends only.

 An institution that has not been certified for participation in the Title IV programs.

 A degree awarded by a graduate school or department to a person who has completed the full-time equivalent of at least one but not more than two years of work beyond the baccalaureate level.
 Master's degrees include, but are not limited to, the following:

 See OPE Identification (OPE ID) Number.

 OPE Identification (OPE ID) Number

-An 8-digit identification number assigned by the Office of Postsecondary Education (OPE) within the U.S. Department of Education to an institution that has been approved to participate in federal student financial aid programs.
+An 8-digit identification number assigned on behalf of the Office of Postsecondary Education (OPE) within the U.S. Department of Education to an institution that has been approved as eligible to participate in federal student financial aid programs.

 ††††††††††† An entity that is not an institution of higher education.

 Here this refers to the U.S. Department of Education (ED).